There is a crisis in Central America

 Riecken Community Libraries help solve these problems, offering safe places where anyone can come to read, have access to information technology, and participate in dynamic programs relevant to the community.
 Our unique partnerships between local community, municipal government and the Riecken Foundation maximize all resources, including your contributions.

-Provide training for a librarian to deliver reading, computer skills, early childhood development and other dynamic programs
+New 3-day training for a librarian to deliver reading, computer skills, early childhood development and other programs to ensure strong implementation of a new USAID ASHA grant.
+Through 12/31/18

 Fully support a library, including staff, programming and Internet for a $15,000 investment.
 Contact us for assistance in selecting a library that holds special interest for you!